 Remark 1.
-In (3.6), given a DAG \mathcal{D} , we are imposing an MRF prior on the variable indicator γ that favors the inclusion of variables linked to other variables in the associated DAG.
-MRF priors have also been used in a variable selection setting in Peterson, Stingo and Vannucci (2016), Li and Zhang (2010), and Stingo and Vannucci (2010).
-In particular, as indicated in Peterson, Stingo and Vannucci (2016), the parameter a in (3.6) controls the variable inclusion probability, with larger values of a corresponding to sparser models, while b essentially determines how strongly the inclusion probability of a variable is affected by the inclusion of its neighbors in the DAG.
+In (3.6), given a DAG \mathscr{D} , we are imposing an MRF prior on the variable indicator γ that favors the inclusion of variables linked to other variables in the associated DAG.
+MRF priors have also been used in a variable selection setting in Peterson et al. (2016), Li and Zhang (2010), and Stingo and Vannucci (2010).
+In particular, as indicated in Peterson et al. (2016), the parameter a in (3.6) controls the variable inclusion probability, with larger values of a corresponding to sparser models, while b essentially determines how strongly the inclusion probability of a variable is affected by the inclusion of its neighbors in the DAG.